This post may include affiliate links.

 The gin mojito is a spin on the Mojito, a classic cocktail invented in Havana, Cuba.
 The modern version of this drink took off in America in the 1930’s when Ernest Hemingway helped to popularize it.

-Of course, if you want to make a Mojito we recommend making the real thing with white rum!
-But we trust you have a reason.
+Of course, if you want to make a Mojito I recommend making the real thing with white rum!
 To make a gin spin, simply substitute an equal amount of gin for the white rum.
 Here’s what you’ll need:

 More gin spins on classics?
 Try the Red Snapper, Gin and Coke, Gin Sour, or Gin Gin Mule.